ubuntupunk/gpg-prompt/gpg.md

        PGP  6 does not understand signatures made by signing subkeys.

-       This option implies --escape-from-lines.
+       This option implies `--escape-from-lines`.

-       --pgp7 Set up all options to be as PGP 7 compliant as possi‐ ble.
+       `--pgp7` Set up all options to be as PGP 7 compliant as possi‐ ble.
 This is identical to --pgp6 except that MDCs are not disabled, and the list of  allowable ciphers  is expanded to add AES128, AES192, AES256, and TWOFISH.

-       --pgp8 Set up all options to be as PGP 8 compliant as possi‐ ble.
+       `--pgp8` Set up all options to be as PGP 8 compliant as possi‐ ble.
 PGP 8 is a lot closer to  the  OpenPGP  standard than  previous  versions of PGP, so all this does is disable --throw-keyids and  set  --escape-from-lines.
        All  algorithms  are  allowed  except for the SHA224, SHA384, and SHA512 digests.

-       --compliance string
+       `--compliance string`
        This option can be used instead of one of the options above.
 Valid values for string are the above option names (without the double dash) and  possibly  others as shown when using "help" for value.

-   Doing things one usually doesn't want to do
+   ## Doing things one usually doesn't want to do

-       -n
+       `-n`
-       --dry-run
+       `--dry-run`
        Don't make any changes (this is not completely imple‐ mented).

-       --list-only
+       `--list-only`
        Changes the behaviour of some commands.
 This is  like --dry-run  but  different in some cases.
 The semantic of this option may be extended in  the  future.
 Cur‐